Network insensitivity to parameter noise via adversarial regularization: Supplementary Material

-Figure \ref{fig:weight_magnitudes} illustrates the test accuracy of two MLPs trained on \gls{fmnist} over the course of training.
-Using an inverse weight decay term, the weight-magnitude of one network is forced to 2.0 (black cross), while the other networks weight magnitude (red cross) remains stable.
-One can observe that as the weight magnitude of the one network increases, also the robustness to Gaussian noise ($\epsilon=0.2$) increases (blue), while the performance of the other network remains poor (cyan).
+As described in the main text, parameter noise that has constant magnitude (for example, Gaussian noise with fixed standard deviation) is trivial to protect against by increasing weight magnitudes.
+We examined this effect by training MLPs with an adversary that employs Gaussian noise with fixed std. dev. $\epsilon=0.2$.
+Figure \ref{fig:weight_magnitudes} (right) illustrates the test accuracy of two MLPs trained on \gls{fmnist} over the course of training.
+Using an inverse weight decay term, the weight-magnitude of one network is forced to increase to 2.0 over the course of training (black crosses, $\Theta^*$).
+The weight magnitude of the other network (red crosses) is limited during training to 0.2 (red crosses; $\Theta$).
+One can observe that as the weight magnitude of the increasing magnitude network $\Theta^*$ increases, also the robustness to Gaussian noise ($\epsilon=0.2$) increases (blue), while the performance of the small magnitude network $\Theta$ remains poor (cyan).